BlockData/BlockMatrixToolbox/README.md

 # Overview

 The toolbox can be downloaded by cloning the project from the following URL:
 [http://github.com/BlockData/BlockMatrixToolbox](http://github.com/BlockData/BlockMatrixToolbox).
-Select the "release" tab to download archive, or simply cone the projet on your local computer.
+Select the "release" tab to download archive, or simply clone the projet on your local computer.
 Then, simply add the path to the "BlockMatrixToolbox/multiBlock" directory to the path.

 ## Creation of Block-Matrices